What is Urban Design Representation?

 Module 4: Illustrator

-Adobe Illustrator is a vector-based programme extremely valuable for tasks as design, concept and mapping.
+Adobe Illustrator is a vector-based programme extremely valuable for tasks in design, concept and mapping.
 This session will teach you how to manage some of the useful tools of vector graphics for planning and concept visualisation.

 Module 5: Adobe InDesign